 Do you have to soak split peas?

 It is true that soaking split peas shortens the cooking time however split peas cook relatively fast.
-In contrast simmering split peas that have not been soaked it take about 1-2 hours to cook.
+In contrast, simmering split peas that have not been soaked takes about 1-2 hours to cook.
 Soaked split peas are cooked in about 45 minutes.
 Split peas that have not been soaked are perfect for soup as it gives the split peas time to mingle with the other flavors.

-What cuts of ham are best for Split Pea Soup?
+What cuts of ham are best for Split Pea Soup Recipe?

 Smoked ham hocks are by far the best cut.
 They simmer in the broth with the split peas before adding the carrots, celery and potatoes therefore they give the soup a huge kick of smokey ham flavor.
 However you can also attain a good smokey ham flavor with a ham bone or ham steak with a bone in it.

-It is just that easy to have a delicious hearty wholesome meal that everyone can enjoy.
+It is just that easy to have a delicious hearty wholesome split pea soup that everyone can enjoy.
 Even my picky son loves this soup!

 This delicious soup is easy, delicious and dependable.
 Put the ingredients for this cozy meal on your list today and leave me a comment and let me know what you think.